grscheller/scheller-linux-archive/grockScala/README.md

    >>> f(*x)
    10
 ```
-The code in the splat object in [splat.scala](splat.scala)<br>
+The code in the splat object in splat.scala explores
-explores similar constructs in scala.
+similar constructs in scala.

-It makes sense to "splat" variable length datastructures into<br>
+It makes sense to "splat" variable length datastructures into variadic<br>
-variadic functions.
-Also to "splat" tuples into fixed-arity<br>
 functions.
+Also to "splat" tuples into fixed-arity functions.
+Other<br>
-Other combinations seem to me more naturally handled<br>
-by unpacking and repacking.
+combinations seem to me more naturally handled by unpacking and repacking.

 To "splat" a variable length datastructure into a variadic function:
 ```